-Growing up in a central European country with pretty cold winters, it was very common to have nest-boxes or feeders hanged on trees or shrubs in the gardens, especially in suburban areas to help small birds to survive the long and cold winter.
+Growing up in a central European country with pretty cold winters, it was very common to have a nest box or feeder on your tree in the garden.
+This is to help small birds survive the long and cold winter.

 Coming to Australia, the bird feeders are not as common as in colder parts of the world but the nest-boxes are actually quite the opposite here.
 They are used as a way of supplementing the critical accommodation shortage for native wildlife in the suburban areas, not having to share your own home with them.